Evidence Level

 What is the recommended dosage of Magnesium Citrate?

-Does Magnesium Citrate interact with medications?
+Does Magnesium Citrate interact with any medications?